Mika (singer): Philanthropy

 Mika teamed up with some of the biggest names in pop to record a cover version of REM's 'Everybody Hurts' in support of charities helping relief efforts after an earthquake hit the island of Haiti in early 2010.
-Mika played piano and shared vocals with the likes of Mariah Carey, Kylie Minogue, Jon Bon Jovi, Rod Stewart, Michael Buble and Susan Boyle.
+Mika played piano and shared vocals with Mariah Carey, Kylie Minogue, Jon Bon Jovi, Rod Stewart, Michael Buble and Susan Boyle.
 The track was organised by Simon Cowell and The Sun newspaper.
-Mika also donated various pieces of memorabilia for auction to raise additional funds for Haiti, including a milk carton prop used in his video for the single "Rain", as well as the t-shirt he wore in the Haiti video, plus an autographed CD single of "Everybody Hurts."
+Mika also donated various pieces of memorabilia for auction to raise additional funds for Haiti, including a milk carton prop used in his video for the single "Rain", as well as the t-shirt he wore in the Haiti video, plus an autographed CD single of "Everybody Hurts".
 At the time, Mika said on his website, "I was hugely honoured to be asked by The Sun to be part of this single.
 I am really pleased with how it turned out, it sounds fantastic, and I hope the public will support it to raise money for this worthy cause."
 He also donated a signed poster to the charity Oxfam UK to help raise funds for its work in Haiti.

 In 2012, Mika offered tickets and flights to one of his shows anywhere in the world to raise money for the UK charity London's Air Ambulance, in conjunction with members of the Mika Fan Club (MFC).
 The resulting raffle raised more than £6,600.

 In both 2012 and 2013, Mika contributed some of his doodles to the UK charity Epilepsy Action's National Doodle Day auction.
 His doodles raised more than £1000 for the organization.